fbennett/quizzer/README.md

 displayed in the question itself.
-In composing questions, the bad example, an equally bad example, a corrected sentence, and a corrected sentence containing a common error are composed and saved.
+In composing questions, the bad example, an equally bad example, a corrected sentence, and a corrected sentence containing a common error are composed and saved (manually).
 The engine randomizes the sequence of questions and responses, and flags the correct answer in each for final marking.

 Quiz responses are saved only when the full quiz has been completed.